Rewards rate

 While prepaid cards can be convenient, they don’t report to credit bureaus, so your card usage won’t affect your credit scores.
 If you want to build your credit, you could add a secured credit card to your portfolio.

-Two great secured cards worth looking into are the Capital One Platinum Secured Credit Card or the Discover it® Secured.
+Two great secured cards worth looking into are the Capital One Platinum Secured Credit Card or the Discover it® Secured Credit Card.
 This type of credit card is secured by a deposit that becomes the collateral for the card.
 Since such credit cards generally have lower credit score requirements, they can be a great way to rebuild your credit and would pair well with a prepaid card like the Green Dot.
-Both charge no annual fees and automatically review your card usage after the first six months to see if you’re eligible for a card upgrade.

 The Green Dot Prepaid Visa can be a good choice for those with bad credit or no credit.
 Additionally, it’s a smart option for those who need to keep their spending under control as it doesn’t allow overdrafts.
 It could also be a good choice for teenagers who are beginning to learn how to handle money.